Authenticating for Library Services in Chinook: PIN Code or IdentiKey?

 Contact the main circulation desk at Norlin library in person or by email (firstname.lastname@example.org) and ask staff to delete your PIN so that you can create a new one.
 We do not take requests over the phone, as we cannot reliably verify your identity.

-For assistance contact the Access Services Department in Norlin Library:
+For assistance contact the Circulation Department in Norlin Library:

 email@example.com | 303-492-7477